dcamarmas/creator/docs/interrupts.md

 - Bit `3` (`MSIP`) is set to indicate a _software_ interrupt
 - Bit `11` (`MEIP`) is set to indicate an _external_ interrupt

-Therefore, `interrupt_check` must read these values in order to determine the type of the interrupt.
+Therefore, `check` must read these values in order to determine the type of the interrupt.

 Then, the value of the current instruction is stored in the `MEPC` control